Learn How To Forgive To Free Your Heart And Expand Your Soul.

 Life gives us many opportunities to forgive and ask ourselves, who do I choose to be in this situation and my life?
 Do I choose to be hardened and angry with a closed-off heart, or do I choose to be compassionate and loving?

-The process of forgiveness enables us to transform toxic emotions concerning others and ourselves.
+The power of forgiveness enables us to transform toxic emotions concerning others and ourselves.
+It frees us to feel a deeper sense of inner peace and authentic happiness.

 There are significant misunderstandings and confusion about what it means to forgive.